rajivshah3/documentation/utils/0.1/official/proof-of-work-proxy/overview.md

 # Proof-of-work proxy server

 **A node's [`attachToTangle`](root://node-software/0.1/iri/references/api-reference.md#attachToTangle) endpoint is resource intensive.
 As a result, many calls to this endpoint can sometimes cause the node to crash.
-In this guide, you install a dedicated proxy server to do proof of work (PoW) to intercept calls this this endpoint and do the proof of work.**
+In this tutorial, you install a dedicated proxy server to do proof of work (PoW) to intercept calls this this endpoint and do the proof of work.**

 ## Download, build, and run the proxy server